RaphaelZH/Study_Notes_and_Programming_Exercises_for_English-Language_Computer_Books_EN/1. Study Notes/1. Model-Driven Software Engineering in Practice (Second Edition)/Model-Driven Software Engineering in Practice (Second Edition).md

 > * OCL invariants for metamodel classes precisely define a modeling language, improving model quality and aiding code generation.
 >
 > * OCL invariants define well-formedness rules, modeling guidelines, and best practices.

+#### Step 3: Modeling Language Validation

+Early validation of the abstract syntax can be achieved by manually instantiating the metamodel.
+This allows immediate assessment of whether the designed metamodel covers the modeling domain.
+Since object-oriented metamodeling languages like MOF define metamodels, models consist of objects.
+UML object diagrams represent models by instantiating class diagrams using:

+* *objects* for *Classes*;

+* *values* for *Attributes*; and

+* *links* for *Associations*.

+<font style="color: #006ec7 ">Object diagram notation.</font>  &emsp; Objects are notated like classes using a rectangle.
+The first compartment contains the object’s identifier and type, which must correspond to a class name in the metamodel.
+The second compartment defines attribute values in attribute slots.
+Links are notated as associations between objects.

+For instantiating models from metamodels, the same rules as instantiating object diagrams from class diagrams apply.
+First, only concrete classes can be instantiated.
+Second, data types like enumerations constrain attribute values but cannot be instantiated.
+Third, meta-features of attributes and references (multiplicities and uniqueness constraints) constrain object diagrams.
+Finally, containment references are represented as links in object diagrams.
+Deleting a container object automatically deletes all directly and indirectly contained elements.
+To enhance readability, containment links are shown with the black diamond notation.

+<font style="color: #006ec7 ">Feedback for metamodel improvements.</font>  &emsp; When testing metamodels, several changes may be needed to represent and formalize the language properly.
+Common modifications include marking classes as concrete/abstract, setting references as containment/non-containment, restricting/enlarging feature multiplicities, specializing/generalizing feature types, or deleting/introducing new elements.
+More complex changes, such as refactoring for switching between metamodeling patterns or introducing design patterns like the composition pattern, may also be required to improve the language definition.

+Changing the metamodel when instances exist may cause trouble if the changes break the metamodel’s conformance relationships with the models.
+For instance, renaming or deleting metamodel elements may prevent the models from being loadable in modeling editors.
+Chapter 10 discusses how to handle such metamodel/model co-evolution problems.

+> **Résumé** :
+>
+> * Early validation of abstract syntax can be achieved by manually instantiating the metamodel.
+UML object diagrams represent models by instantiating class diagrams using objects, values, and links.
+>
+> * Objects are notated like classes using rectangles with identifiers, types, and attribute values.
+Links are associations between objects.
+>
+> * Instantiating models from metamodels follows rules similar to instantiating object diagrams from class diagrams.
+Concrete classes can be instantiated, while data types and meta-features constrain object diagrams.
+>
+> * Testing metamodels may require changes to represent and formalize the language, including marking classes, setting references, restricting feature multiplicities, specializing feature types, and introducing new elements.
+>
+> * Changing the metamodel when instances exist can cause trouble, potentially preventing models from being loadable in modeling editors.
+Chapter 10 discusses how to handle metamodel/model co-evolution problems.